15 top-rated 2020 planners on Amazon to keep your new year organized

 At-A-Glance 2020 Monthly Planner ($15.56, originally $24.59; amazon.com)

 This planner is large enough to sit perfectly on your kitchen counter or desk and help you map out entire months at a time.
-It also features paper thick enough that you don't have to worry about ink sinking through to the next page.
+It also features paper thick enough that you don't have to worry about ink soaking through to the next page.

 _______________________________________________________________________________